mgechev/blog.mgechev.com/_posts/2014-09-03-webrtc-peer-to-peer-chat-with-react.markdown

 }
 </pre>

 Initially we iterate over all messages from the state of the current component (`this.state.messages`).
-Using `Array.prototype.map` we turn our messages into `ChatMessages` and later render them into the `div.chat-messages`.
+Using `Array.prototype.map` we turn our messages array into `ChatMessages` and later render them into the `div.chat-messages`.

 In `addMessage` we add new chat messages by appending them to the list of all messages: